 Application Information

-If you have additional questions, contact gs-admissions@stanford.edu.
-More university information and application system questions can be found on Stanford's Graduate Admissions website and the online application.
+If you have additional questions, contact eps-admissions@stanford.edu.
+For more information about universities and the application process, please visit Stanford's Graduate Admissions website and the online application system.

 The following items must be received in the electronic application: